effieVision/DM-UY-2193-A/finalprojects.md

 * NOTE: Projects must be pushed to Github/Github Pages.
 They must be submitted via NYU Classes by May 7, regardless of the day you are scheduled to present.
 There will be no extensions on final projects.

-## Final Project Presentation Schedule TBD
+## Final Project Presentation Schedule

 #### May 7:

+1. Jide
+2. Chris
+3. Lolla
+4. Jason
+5. Melissa
+6. Oliwia
+7. Janesa
+8. Jessica
+9. Mia
+10. Ellie

 #### May 9:

+1. Morgan
+2. Chico
+3. Chester
+4. Jei
+5. Leire
+6. Angie
+7. Brian
+8. Vanda
+9. Mari